MAKING MAGIC BOOK BY MARTIN LEWIS

 - Nick Lewin - Vanish International Magic Magazine

 "Making Magic is a treasure of practical, commercial and confusing routines for the scene and the close-up.
 Each vital information is explained, including illustrations and construction diagrams, manipulation details and full-minded presentations of Martin.
-This is one of the best resources for this type of equipment that I have ever seen, and it is a good deal at this price.
 I could probably stop here; At this point, you know almost everything you need to know to make an intelligent purchasing decision, but I will give some additional details: sixty effects are explained in Making Magic; Thirty-seven are stand-up routines.
 If you have already tried to put on a stand-up show, you quickly realized that there is a shortage of quality stand-up equipment.
 This is why so many artists use the same routines ...
 In Martin's book, you will find new approaches to certain classic intrigues (for example, playing with your food, Martin's version of the Epic mental effect) .
 Admittedly, you will have to devote a little time (and/or money) to the construction of accessories, but if you do, you will get great routines than few other people execute.
 Finally, there are beautiful stories.
 Martin was fortunate to be on the west coast during the golden years of the Magic Castle; His memories of this time are scattered throughout the book.
-In particular, the stories of Vernon and Billiards, Lou Derman and the largest cards round, and Harry Anderson and the animal trap are my favorites.
+In particular, the stories of Vernon and Billiards, Lou Derman and the largest card tour ever made, and Harry Anderson and the animal trap are my favorites.

 Here is the essential: if you do stand-up magic (whether or not you are a handyman), you need this book.
 If you are looking for close-up magic that will not break your feet, you need this book.
 Or if you just want to see how one of the greatest magic creators designs his miracles, you need this book.
 For what you get, the price is ridiculously low.
 Making Magic is one of the best magic books that I have ever read.
 Buy it, you won't regret it.
 I highly recommend it."